 Cognition & Learning

-The COGx Learning Framework explains the how cognitive skills interact to support our learning process while providing sample case studies of how we’ve addressed learning difficulties based on the learner’s unique needs.
+The COGx Learning Framework explains the how cognitive skills interact to support our learning process while providing sample case studies of how our individualized programs target and strengthen cognitive domains based on the learner’s unique needs.
+This customized approach allows us improve learning ability significantly.

 Cognitive Areas Targeted